azavea/raster-vision/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Note: this project is under development and is not in an easily usable form at the moment.
+Note: this project is under development and may be difficult to use at the moment.

 ## Object Detection on Aerial and Satellite Imagery